 Robert McGill was born in Wiarton, Ontario.
 After studying at Queen’s University, he attended Oxford University as a Rhodes Scholar, then completed the MA program in Creative Writing at the University of East Anglia.

-Robert’s first novel, The Mysteries, was named one of the top five Canadian fiction books of 2004 by Quill & Quire.
-His second novel, Once We Had a Country, is published in Canada by Knopf and in the UK by Jonathan Cape.
-His nonfiction book, The Treacherous Imagination: Intimacy, Ethics, and Autobiographical Fiction, he discusses the ethics of authors writing fiction based on their loved ones' lives.
+Robert’s first novel, The Mysteries, was named one of the top five Canadian fiction books of the year by Quill & Quire.
+His second novel, Once We Had a Country, was named a book of the year by reviewers in the National Post and the Montreal Gazette.
+In his book The Treacherous Imagination: Intimacy, Ethics, and Autobiographical Fiction, he discusses the ethics of authors writing fiction based on their loved ones' lives.
 In War Is Here: The Vietnam War and Canadian Literature, he examines the war's influence on Canadian writing and identity from the 1960s to the present day.

 Robert has published short fiction in Hazlitt, The Journey Prize Anthology, Toronto Life, and literary journals including Descant, The Fiddlehead, and Grain.
 His nonfiction has appeared in the National Post and The Toronto Star, as well as on CBC Radio One.

 View Robert McGill’s faculty profile at the Department of English, University of Toronto.